eiji03aero/memoria/TASKS.md

 # Tasks
 ## WIP
-- [ ] Refine meta data for each page
-    - document title

 ## Fix

 ## Todo
+- [ ] implement toast system
+    - use toast from react-spectrum
 - [ ] i18n
     - gotta do this bro
+    - document title
 - [ ] implement timeline post detail page
 - [ ] try to bounce ideas off of chat gpt
     - what kind of feature would make it better app?